Huxyshuu/CS-A1121_course_project/README.md

 ### Schedule
-Estimated time spent on the project: ~20 hours
+Estimated time spent on the project: ~20 hours.
 The initial planned schedule has not been followed, though progress seems to be ahead of the initial estimates.

 ### Other